 The trial began at 10 am on Monday under strict security measures.
-Judge El Sadig Abdelrahman stated that it was proven that teacher Ahmed El Kheir died in Khashm El Girba in Kassala on February 2 after he was severely beaten in detention.
+Judge El Sadig Abdelrahman stated that it was proven that teacher Ahmed El Kheir died in Khashm El Girba in Kassala on February 2 after he was tortured in detention.
 He was held by security agents after he took part in an anti-government protest on January 31.

 The 29 perpetrators were convicted under article 21 (criminal participation) and article 130 (intentional homicide) of the Sudanese Criminal Law.
 Two other officers were sentenced to imprisonment for a period of three years.
 Seven others were acquitted.

 The trial against the defendants began in Omdurman on August 21.
 During the second session, a week later, the police used tear gas in an attempt to disperse the hundreds of activists, teachers, and relatives of people killed during the uprising who gathered near the Omdurman court.

 The defence lawyer Adil Abdelghani told reporters after the announcemnet of the verdict that he considers the case “a milestone in the history of the Sudanese judiciary system.
 The verdict represents a turning point in the judicial or security institutions that had been covering up crimes of the NISS officers,” he said.

 He explained that it was the first case in which members of the security apparatus have been tried for a murder case.
 It is also the first case in which such a large number of perpetrators have been sentenced.

 In a press conference after the verdict, Attorney General Tajelsir El Hibir described the killing of the teacher as “a heinous crime” that “shook the human conscience”, and expressed his satisfaction with the decision of the court.